mmehdinasiri/react-calendar-datetime-picker/README.md

         previousBtnLabel='previous'
         fromLabel='from date'
         toLabel='to date'
-        clockFromLabel='froom'  // this is just show in range type clockToLabel='too'      // this is just show in range type clockLabel='cloock'     // this is just show in single type nextMonthBtnTitle='next btn Title'
+        clockFromLabel='froom'  // this is just shows in range type clockToLabel='too'      // this is just shows in range type clockLabel='cloock'     // this is just shows in single type nextMonthBtnTitle='next btn Title'
         previousMonthBtnTitle='previous btn Title'
         onCalenderShow={handleCalendarOpen}